 As we've said, custom-made piece of furniture can be tailored to your needs and work harder – ultimately allowing you to make the best use of every inch of available space.
 For example, built-in drawers and cupboards in a dressing room between the rafters is a fantastic use of an attic area, as it does not eat into the floor space, so will make a room feel bigger.
 Corner spaces also yield readily to bespoke solutions – think plenty of shelving and drawers.

-On a budget?
+Looking for dressing room ideas on a budget?
 You can recreate a fitted feel with careful measuring and buying from storage specialists, such as Ikea.

 5. Small dressing room?
 Choose multi-functional furniture